colonyos/documentation/content/colonies-cli.rst

 Submitting Function Specs
 -------------------------

 ColonyOS operates on the principle of submitting **Functions Specifications** to a Colony, which are then executed by various Executors, members of that Colony.
-When a **Function Specification** is received by the Colonies server, it is wrapped into a **Process**, which is subsequently assigned to an Executor.
+When a **Function Specification** is received by the Colonies server, it is wrapped into a **process**, which is subsequently assigned to an Executor.
 Each Executor is responsible for implementing one or more of these functions and connects to the Colonies server to receive assignments.

 Let's submit a **Function Specification** for executing a function named **helloworld**, specifying **helloworld-executor** as the target Executor type.
 Note that a **Function Specification** can be submitted even if there are no matching Executors currently in the Colony.
 These functions will be executed in the future when an Executor of matching **executortype** becomes available.